 After dark head to Piccadilly Circus to see the famous illuminations.
 If you’re feeling full, then you can jump on the tube, (two stops on the Piccadilly line).
 However walking only takes ten minutes and you’ll pass through another London landmark, Trafalgar Square, which is buzzing at night.

-If you’re interested in whiskey, don’t miss this trip which takes you to 5 pubs with a Scotsman.
+If you’re interested in beer, don’t miss this pub tour which takes you to 5 pubs with a fun and informative guide.

 ☞ SEE ALSO: 15 Best Food Tours in London (+ Drinks)